michaelo/sapt/README.md

     * Look into staticly linking all deps - the absolute best would be a single, self-contained executable
     * Get proper version-control of which dynamic libraries we depend on/provide.
 * Dev: Set up automatic builds/cross-builds for Win10 x64, Linux x64, macOS (x64 and Arm)
     * Clean up lib-handling.
-Currently we e.g. have libcurl stored as libcurl.dll and curl.dll due to some linkage-discrepencies for Windows.
+Currently we e.g. have libcurl stored as libcurl.dll and curl.dll due to some linkage-discrepencies for Windows/vcpkg.
+Can we simply vendor it?
 * Append current git hash (short) for debug-builds.
 Need to figure out how to detect this at compile-time and inject it properly.
 * Due to this being an explorative project while learning Zig, there are inconsistencies regarding memory-handling.
-This must be cleaned up and unified.
+This must be cleaned up and verified.
 * Code quality - especially in main.zig - is quite crap at this point.
-* More advanced sequence options:
+* More advanced sequence options?:
     * Specify setup/teardown-tests to be run before/after test/suite/playbook?
         * --suite-setup, --suite-teardown, --step-setup, --step-teardown?
         * What about playbooks?